rex2630/codeswholesale-for-woocommerce/README.md

 * Automatically complete order when payment is received

-How to use
+How to test
 ----------
-1. Download and install into your WordPress - WooCommerce plugin is required.
+1. Download from zip file [here](http://codeswholesale.com) and install it into your WordPress
+  - WooCommerce plugin is required.
 2. CodesWholesale tab will apear in admin menu.
 Under this tab you can configure which endpoint you would like to use.
 For start we recommend Sandbox to test behaviour of plugin and to check if keys are really send to your customer.
 3. While editing a product you should see a new field in "General tab" to connect your product with CodesWholesale product.
 For a start you can match one to "Test with text codes only".
 4. Log out from WordPress admin panel, add this product to cart go through checkout process to create an order.